reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 | Epochs           | 30              |
 | Batch Size       | 32              |
 | Patience         | 1               |

+## Cross-Validation
+To ensure robust evaluation and to prevent overfitting, we employed 6-fold cross-validation.
+This approach divides the dataset into six subsets, training the model on five subsets while using the sixth for validation (around 100-110 samples per validation set).

 ## Results
 Below are the results for the last epochs of each fold: